How we help you bank on the web:

 - Positive Pay is available and strongly encouraged.
 Based on an issued check listing you provide, we will present any exception to you for your payment decision.
 You can also add ACH Debit Blocks and any ACH debits will also be presented to you for your payment decision.

-- Multiple User IDs: Business Online is appropriate when the business requires access for more than one employee.
+- Multiple User IDs: Premier Business Connect is appropriate when the business requires access for more than one employee.
 Each employee has their own unique user ID, password, and token if appropriate.
 If an employee leaves, access can be removed.